ZenitK/zenitk.github.io/_drafts/import-from-csv-to-elasticsearch-with-logstash.md

 Now in the **elasticsearch** section we say with **<span id="metadata-document-id">document_id</span>** that we want to use our metadata field.
 With the <mark>%{ ... }</mark> syntax we just reference a variable.

-If you have a custom certificate on your cluster and/or need credentials the commented section has the keywords you'll need fo access your cluster.
+If you have a custom certificate on your cluster and/or need credentials the commented section has the keywords you'll need to access your cluster.

 ## Run Logstash